Plaslon®: A PFAS-Free Non-Stick Cookware Coating That Lasts

 • Dishwasher Safe: The coatings are highly resistant to wear and tear, so you can safely clean your cookware in the dishwasher without worrying about degradation.

-• No Special Tools or Cleaners: You don’t need harsh chemicals or abrasive scrubbers.
+• No Special Tools or Cleaners: You don’t ever need harsh chemicals or abrasive scrubbers.
 Mild dish soap and a soft cloth or sponge are perfectly sufficient.

 • Stain-Resistant: The ultra-smooth surface prevents staining, even with foods like tomato sauce or turmeric, ensuring your cookware stays looking new.